HandsOnDataViz/book/fusion/searchable-point-map/README.md

 ## G. Save code edits from gh-pages to master branch<a id="G"></a>

 After you complete these edits to your gh-pages branch and view the live web version, save a copy of your work with a "pull request" to your master branch.
 Use the gh-pages branch for testing new features on your live web demo site, and use the master branch to preserve a safe copy of your working code.
-(More advanced users can use [GitHub Desktop and other tools to manage your workflow](../../edit/tools), as described in this book.)
+(More advanced users can use the [GitHub Desktop workflow](#workflow).)

 1. In the right-hand column of the top-level of your GitHub repository, click "Pull Request"
 2. Click the green "New Pull Request" button.